cat-programmer2/kandinsky-api/README.md

 # kandinsky-api
 Unofficial API for Kandinsky 2.2 txt2img model by Sber AI.
-This model
+This model can generate high-quality images of any resolution up to 1024*1024 by text prompt.

 This API parses fusionbrain.ai website and may stop working if Fusionbrain request system changes.